Russula claroflava: Description

+Similar species

+The edible but acrid Russula ochroleuca resembles this species, but has a duller yellow cap.
+R. lutea is also similar.

 Distribution and habitat

 Russula claroflava appears in summer and autumn, usually with birch (Betula), or aspen (Populus), on heaths and moors, preferring damp places near ponds or lakes, often occurring in sphagnum.
 It is occasionally found in drier places.
 It occurs in Britain, across northern Europe, and throughout North America.

 Edibility

 This mushroom is edible and good, with a mild taste, both in Europe and North America.